jongpie/NebulaLogger/README.md

 ---

+> [!NOTE]
+> Starting in September 2024, Nebula Logger's documentation is being rewritten & consolidated into [the wiki](https://github.com/jongpie/NebulaLogger/wiki).
+Most of the content show below will eventually be migrated to the wiki instead.

 ## Features

-1. A unified logging tool that supports easily adding log entries via Apex, Lightning Components (lightning web components (LWCs) & aura components), Flow & Process Builder, and OmniStudio's OmniScripts
+1. A unified logging tool that supports easily adding log entries across the Salesforce platform, using:

-2. For ISVs: optionally leverage Nebula Logger in your own packages - when it's available in a subscriber's org - using [Apex's `Callable` interface](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_interface_System_Callable.htm) and Nebula Logger's included implementation `CallableLogger`
+   - [Apex](https://github.com/jongpie/NebulaLogger/wiki/Logging-in-Apex): classes, triggers, and anonymous Apex scripts
+   - [Lightning Components](https://github.com/jongpie/NebulaLogger/wiki/Logging-in-Components): lightning web components (LWCs) & aura components
+   - [Flow & Process Builder](https://github.com/jongpie/NebulaLogger/wiki/Logging-in-Flow): any Flow type that supports invocable actions
+   - [OmniStudio](https://github.com/jongpie/NebulaLogger/wiki/Logging-in-OmniStudio): omniscripts and omni integration procedures

+2. Built with an event-driven pub/sub messaging architecture, using `LogEntryEvent__e` [platform events](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_intro.htm).
+For more details on leveraging platform events, see [the Platform Events Developer Guide site](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_subscribe_cometd.htm)

-3. Manage & report on logging data using the 5 included custom objects `Log__c`, `LogEntry__c`, `LogEntryTag__c`, `LoggerTag__c`, and `LoggerScenario__c`
+3. Actionable observability data about your Salesforce org, available directly in your Salesforce org via the 5 included custom objects

-4. Leverage `LogEntryEvent__e` platform events for real-time monitoring & integrations
+   - `Log__c`
+   - `LogEntry__c`
+   - `LogEntryTag__c`
+   - `LoggerTag__c`
+   - `LoggerScenario__c`

-5. Enable logging and set the logging level for different users & profiles using `LoggerSettings__c` custom hierarchy setting
+4. Customizable logging settings for different users & profiles, using the included `LoggerSettings__c` custom hierarchy settings object
-   - In addition to the required fields on this Custom Setting record, `LoggerSettings__c` ships with `SystemLogMessageFormat__c`, which uses Handlebars-esque syntax to refer to fields on the `LogEntryEvent__e` Platform Event.
-You can use curly braces to denote merge field logic, eg: `{OriginLocation__c}\n{Message__c}` - this will output the contents of `LogEntryEvent__e.OriginLocation__c`, a line break, and then the contents of `LogEntryEvent__e.Message__c`
+5. Easily scales in highly complex Salesforce orgs with large data volumes, using global feature flags in `LoggerParameter__mdt`
-6. Automatically mask sensitive data by configuring `LogEntryDataMaskRule__mdt` custom metadata rules
+6. Automatic data masking of sensitive data, using rules configured in the `LogEntryDataMaskRule__mdt` custom metadata type object
-7. View related log entries on any Lightning SObject flexipage by adding the 'Related Log Entries' component in App Builder
+7. View related `LogEntry__c` records on any Lightning record page in App Builder by adding the 'Related Log Entries' component (`relatedLogEntries` LWC)
 8. Dynamically assign tags to `Log__c` and `LogEntry__c` records for tagging/labeling your logs
-9. Plugin framework: easily build or install plugins that enhance the `Log__c` and `LogEntry__c` objects, using Apex or Flow (not currently available in the managed package)
+9. Extendable with a built-in plugin framework: easily build or install plugins that enhance Nebula Logger, using Apex or Flow (not currently available in the managed package)
-10. Event-Driven Integrations with [Platform Events](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_intro.htm), an event-driven messaging architecture.
-External integrations can subscribe to log events using the `LogEntryEvent__e` object - see more details at [the Platform Events Developer Guide site](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_subscribe_cometd.htm)
+10. ISVs & package developers have several options for leveraging Nebula Logger in your own packages

+    - **Optional Dependency**: dynamically leverage Nebula Logger in your own packages - when it's available in a subscriber's org - using [Apex's `Callable` interface](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_interface_System_Callable.htm) and Nebula Logger's included implementation `CallableLogger` (requires `v4.14.10` of Nebula Logger or newer)
+    - **Hard Dependency**: add either Nebula Logger's unlocked (no namespace) package or its managed package (`Nebula` namespace) as a dependency for your package to ensure customers always have a version of Nebula Logger installed
+    - **No Dependency**: Bundle Nebula Logger's metadata into your own project - all of Nebula Logger's metadata is fully open source & freely available.
+This approach provides with full control of what's included in your own app/project.

 Learn more about the design and history of the project on [Joys Of Apex blog post](https://www.joysofapex.com/advanced-logging-using-nebula-logger/)